Understanding Wills and Contesting Them in Singapore

-An estate is the entirety of the deceased person’s property (assets, liabilities, etc.) that they own at the time of their death.
+An estate comprises all the assets, liabilities, and properties owned by the deceased at the time of their death.

 Grounds on contesting a will in Singapore